oslokommune/dataplatform-status-api/README.md

 ## Common Python
-The master of status keys and values are defined in the [common-python](https://github.oslo.kommune.no/origo-dataplatform/common-python/blob/master/dataplatform/status/status.py) library:
+The master of event data is defined in the [common-python](https://github.oslo.kommune.no/origo-dataplatform/common-python/blob/master/dataplatform/status/status.py) library:

 ### dataplatform/awslambda
 Exposes a [decorator](https://github.oslo.kommune.no/origo-dataplatform/common-python/blob/master/dataplatform/awslambda/status.py) to use in lambda functions.
 See [s3-writer](https://github.oslo.kommune.no/origo-dataplatform/s3-writer/blob/master/handlers/s3_writer.py) for an example of using `@status_wrapper`.
 This will send a status to the status API after execution of the handler is done.
-The minimum that should be done is to set `trace_status` and `trace_event_status` keys on the status object, if not the API will end up with `na` values.
+The minimum that should be done is to set `domain` and `domain_id` on the status object using `status_add(domain="dataset", ...)`.

-The library expose some `status_*` functions that can be used as shorthand functions in your lambda function to set the correct state of the execution, example: `status_end_continue(status_body={"files_incoming": []})`
+Setting the `status_body` with `status_add(status_body={"files_incoming": [], "files_outgoing": [], "other": "relevant_information"})`, the user can retrieve information on what has happened in each step going through the system.
+Generally it is best practice to log as much you can to the `status_body` field in order for the end-user to be able to trace what has happened to the data.

+If the lambda handler fails (e.g. throws an unhandled exception), the wrapper automatically updates the event status to `FAILED` and trace status to `FINISHED`.

 ### dataplatform/status
 Holds the payload and constants that are the master values for the status API.
-Can be used self-contained to send status from a non-lambda function.
+Can be [used self-contained](https://github.oslo.kommune.no/origo-dataplatform/common-python#usage) to send status events from a non-lambda function.

 ## Data uploader
-The [data-uploader](https://github.oslo.kommune.no/origo-dataplatform/data-uploader/tree/master/uploader) creates a status ID whenever a file is uploaded via the API.
+The [data-uploader](https://github.oslo.kommune.no/origo-dataplatform/data-uploader/tree/master/uploader) creates a trace ID whenever a file is uploaded via the API.
 The trace ID is returned to the user when uploaded.
 This trace ID is the one the pipeline-router (see below) will pick up and set as execution name.

 To extract the trace ID after uploading a file to a dataset via the origo CLI:
 ```